-Right now, 76% of American adults have at least one credit card.
+Right now, more than 175 million American adults have at least one credit card.
 With fewer people carrying cash, it’s common for customers to break out a credit card for everyday purchases.
 While credit cards offer customers more spending options, swipe fees attached to charges could mess with your small business finances.

 Swipe fees are extra costs tacked on to the amount your customers pay.
 The fees cover the credit card company’s costs for processing transactions.
 Swipe fees usually average 1.5% to 3% of the total sale.

 Business owners used to be responsible for paying credit card processing fees.
 Because of a lawsuit involving Visa, MasterCard, and major banks, business owners can now pass swipe fees onto customers.